Willowviu/Willowviu/README.md

 # 👋 Hi, I’m @Willowviu
 - 👀 I’m interested in Software testing
-- 🌱 I’m currently learning how to use Git & Github
+- 🌱 I’m currently in an Intership at Nextlane automotive software company
 - 💞️ I’m looking to collaborate on software testing products (manual & automation)
 - 📫 How to reach me, my linkedin profile is shared on my github profile
 - 😄 Pronouns: willow